xmartlabs/fountain-docs/RetrofitNetworkDataSourceAdapter.md

 # Retrofit Network Adapters

-The Retrofit Network Adapters are structures, based on [Retrofit](http://square.github.io/retrofit/) engine, that are used to handle the network request.
+The Retrofit Network Adapters are structures based on [Retrofit's](http://square.github.io/retrofit/) engine, that are used to handle the network request.

 ## Retrofit Network Adapters for paged endpoints.